bjdevil21/ws-config-tools/README.md

 1. Open this project's directory in a terminal (CLI).
 2. Run the main script - _*bash config_diffs.bash*_.
 When prompted, select which project's config files to check (enter 1..N), and a diff file will be opened for review in your choice of text editor (see settings file).
 3. Close the file when done reviewing.

+### Usage notes

-By default, when the diff file text editor is closed, the generated diff file (and command file that made it) are deleted.
+- By default, when the diff file text editor is closed, the generated diff file - and the "commands" file that made it - are deleted.
+Use -m to keep the files availble for further review.
+- Cleaning up after the script: Running the script without the manual review option (-m) will automatically delete all of the script's generated files (except patches).
+- Run -P to delete all .patch files in the ./config directory.

 ### Options (flags)

 Run the script with the -h option to get the list.

-The flags can be combined (i.e. -kgV, -cr, etc.), with -z and -Z combining most of the options.
+The options can be combined (i.e. -kgV, -cr, etc.).

 ## NOTES

-- This script currently checks all three project config directories (install, optional, schema).
-It does not check any other YML files (in the root directory, other /config directories, etc.) Future versions may check other YML files as well.
+- This script currently only checks all three project config directories (install, optional, schema).
+It does not check any other YML files (in the root directory, other /config directories, etc.)
-- Cleaning up after the script: Running the script without the manual review option (-m) will automatically delete all of the script's generated files.
-One exception: patch files (-p).
-These files must be deleted manually.